theletterf/integrations/packages/airlock_digital/docs/README.md

 The Airlock Digital integration for Elastic allows you to collect logs from, [Airlock Digital REST API](https://api.airlockdigital.com/), then visualise the data in Kibana.

+See the version higher than 10.2!
+Above is many things.

 ### Compatibility

 The Airlock Digital integration is compatible with version `v6.1.x` of Airlock Digital and `v1` of the REST API.